 What we fund

-• Feasibility studies that plot a pathway to reduce GHG emissions in municipal buildings over time.
+• Feasibility studies that plot a pathway to reduce energy use and GHG emissions in municipal buildings over time.

 Benefits